cheapjack/MoT/DSS2.md

 Projects like Open Street Map allow people to interact with incredibly detailed surveys of the planet and are quite clearly part of the internet of things and what people call big data.
 But this data is not only something you can **read**, but can be something we can add to and **write**.

+# Workshop

+1. Make maps
+1. Explore minecraft maps
+1. Build and track space stations in Minecraft and real life
+1. Predict where you can see the [International Space Station](http://open-notify.org/Open-Notify-API/)
+1. Make a map to remind you
+1. Play with minecraft and satellite tracking APIS

 # Mapping

 ## Exploring Maps
 www.openstreetmap.com looks like Google maps, but is actually a map you can contribute to.
 It can also hold all sorts of more detail than Google maps do.
 Let's have a look.

-For example I will show you how easy it is to add information to the big data of Open Street Map
+For example I will show you how easy it is to add information to the **big data** of Open Street Map

 1. Open [OpenStreetMap](http://jekyllrb.com/docs/drafts/) and login.
 You can sign-up for free
 1. Zoom in on FACT
 1. Clicking the "?" icon on the right hand side will let you find out more detail on anything on the map.